extemporalgenome/polish/README.md

 `calc 1 2 + 4 \* 3 /`

-Being that this is a toy/teaching implementation, polish is subject to change.
+Being that this is a toy/teaching implementation, polish is subject to change;
+if polish ever stabilizes enough for production use, it will be found at
+<github.com/xtgo/polish>.